CO-author: Dhayana Sena

 - Operating in foreign and domestic financial markets.

 We break down each of these 5 key functions of RBNZ in more detail, below:

 Operate monetary policy to achieve low and stable inflation

-The reserve bank cash rate, known as the Official Cash Rate, is used to achieve its target goal of keeping Consumer price Index (CPI) inflation between 1-3% on average.
+The Reserve Bank cash rate, known as the Official Cash Rate, or OCR, is used to achieve its target goal of keeping Consumer price Index (CPI) inflation between 1-3% on average.
 The committee meets every 6 weeks (8 times a year) to decide whether or not to raise, lower, or maintain the cash rate.
-As at June 2016, the official cash rate has been lowered to 2.25%.
+As at August 2019, the official cash rate has been lowered to 1%.

 Supervise the financial system

 Issue the national currency

 The Reserve Bank is the only organisation with the authority to issue the currency of New Zealand.
 They sell this currency to banks in wholesale amounts at face value.